Housing in India: Indian property bubble

 The Indian property bubble refers to the concern expressed by some Indian economists that housing market in some major Indian cities may be in a bubble.
 The real estate sector is thought to be collapsing due to increasing costs of financing.
 Real estate projects in India take a long time to complete due to a complicated and corrupt regulatory mechanism.
 Several of the India's publicly traded real estate firms are in debt.
 The inventory of unsold real estate assets is growing and it is expected the market will undergo price corrections.
 According to Mumbai-based market research agency, Liases Foras, 30% of the transaction in the real estate sector is done with black money.
 In September 2019, India announced that it will provide $1.41 billion of funds to boost affordable and middle income housing, as part of measures designed to aid India’s slowing economy.

 Finance

 There are a variety of financial institutions providing home lending services to prospective buyers.
 The process is similar for consumers in India as it is in other countries with a mature housing finance industry.

 Consumers need to prove the ability to repay and qualify based on a full picture of finances including proof of income and expenses.
 The largest lender in the country is Housing Development Finance Corporation.

 Lenders require an Encumbrance Certificate for the prospective property, which verifies a clear title.
 Some lenders require the property to be RERA certified.

-Technology
+Technology and Real estate developer

 Technology is widely used by both consumers and owners/property managers.
 Companies like OLX, Magic Bricks, Makaan.com, Quikr and 99acres allow for listings online of real estate for sale as well as rentals.

+Indian real estate developers

+Notable real estate developers operating in India include Lodha Group, Bhutani Group, DLF, Godrej Properties, Prestige Estates Projects, Sobha, Brigade Group, Oberoi Realty, Mahindra Lifespaces, Puravankara, Embassy Group, Shapoorji Pallonji Real Estate, Kolte-Patil Developers, Casagrand, M3M, ATS Infrastructure, Experion Developers, and Janjaes Infra.
+These companies are involved in the development of residential, commercial, and mixed-use real estate projects in different parts of India.